AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/connected-cards.md

    >[!NOTE]
    >
-   >The left navigation panel is available only through the early feature opt-in for Workfront Boards.
+   >The left navigation panel and the ability to add clickable links in the Description field are available only through the early feature opt-in for Workfront Boards.

 1. Click **[!UICONTROL Close]** to return to the board.
    The connected object, assignees, tags, due date, checklist counter, estimated hours, and status are displayed on the card.